Altua/docs/policies/privacy-policy.md

 ### Metrics Tracking

 Our metrics tracking system is concerned with actions you perform.
 This system is necessary to inform us of which features our users utilize.
 When you perform an action, a message with an identifier associated with that action is sent to our servers.
 Not all actions will trigger such an event.
 The identifier is global, in the sense that it is the same for all users.
 In fact, the identifier is the *only* thing sent to our servers during metrics tracking in regard to the action you performed.
 No other data regarding the action is sent.
 Metrics tracking occurs in the background, and you will not be notified.

+### Customer content processed by product features

+Some Grunt features process content you provide so they can perform the task you have asked them to perform.
+Unlike our telemetry, these features necessarily transmit the content you submit to them.

+- **AI functionality.** When you use AI features, the slide, spreadsheet, text, or other content you submit to the feature is transmitted to Grunt and, where applicable, to the AI service providers we use, in order to generate the requested output.
+- **Content distribution.** When you use features that distribute or share content on your behalf, the content you choose to distribute is transmitted to Grunt and delivered to the recipients or destinations you select.

+Content submitted to these features is processed only to deliver the requested functionality and is handled in accordance with this Privacy Policy and our agreements with sub-processors.
+These features are opt-in: no customer content is sent to Grunt unless you choose to use a feature that requires it.

 ### Error Reporting